 XPO Honors 254 Additional Drivers for Reaching One Million or More Accident-Free Miles

-/EIN News/ -- GREENWICH, Conn., March 13, 2023 (GLOBE NEWSWIRE) -- XPO (NYSE: XPO), a leading provider of less-than-truckload (LTL) freight transportation in North America, today announced that 254 of its professional truck drivers reached new safety milestones in 2022: achieving one million, two million or three million miles of accident-free driving.
+GREENWICH, Conn., March 13, 2023 (GLOBE NEWSWIRE) -- XPO XPO, a leading provider of less-than-truckload (LTL) freight transportation in North America, today announced that 254 of its professional truck drivers reached new safety milestones in 2022: achieving one million, two million or three million miles of accident-free driving.
 Collectively, these drivers have covered more than 318 million accident-free miles over their careers.

 Mario Harik, XPO's chief executive officer, said, "I want to congratulate the 254 drivers who reached this impressive milestone in 2022.
 They join more than 2,000 other distinguished million-mile drivers at XPO and are an inspiration to our entire organization.
 I'm grateful for their achievements and proud of each of our 22,000 drivers, mechanics, dockworkers and other North American employees for their shared commitment to safety."